thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 #### On row click

-The "On row click" action source triggers an action when a row in the widget is clicked.
+The "On row click" action triggers an action when a row in the widget is clicked.
 This action button is often used in the "Entity table" widget.
 Let's illustrate the use of the "On row click" action with the aforementioned widget as an example.
 Clicking on a row of the selected entity in the widget will navigate us to another state with detailed information about that entity.

 We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step and know how to do it.
 Therefore, we will proceed directly to the action configuration step.